Timmy Horne: Atlanta Falcons

 Horne signed with the Atlanta Falcons as an undrafted free agent on April 30, 2022, following the 2022 NFL draft.
 He made the Falcons' final 53 man roster after training camp.

 On August 29, 2023, Horne was waived by the Falcons and re-signed to the practice squad.

 New York Giants

 On December 21, 2023, Horne was signed by the New York Giants off the Falcons practice squad.
 He suffered a torn Achilles in the final preseason game and was waived/injured on August 25, 2024.

 Tennessee Titans

 On July 23, 2025, Horne signed with the Tennessee Titans.
 He was waived on August 27, and re-signed to the practice squad.
+Horne signed a reserve/future contract with Tennessee on January 5, 2026.

+On August 30, 2026, Horne was waived by the Titans as part of final roster cuts and re-signed to the practice squad the next day.